Master of Business (Sport Management)

 - Key dates

 Australia has one of the strongest sporting sectors in the world.
 Underpinning this multi-billion dollar industry are the business professionals who provide direction and leadership to sporting organisations across the country.
+You can study at Deakin’s Melbourne Burwood Campus, or online through Deakin’s Cloud Campus.

 Cloud (online) studies